 11. Enrollment Services staff

 13. Assistant Vice Presidents, Associate Vice Presidents, Vice Presidents and Provost

 17. EO & Title IX Coordinator and Deputy Title IX Coordinators

 Privileged or Confidential Resources

-- Campus mental health counselors and staff
+1. Campus mental health counselors and staff (when providing counseling services)

-- University Ministry staff (excluding peer ministers)
+3. University Ministry staff (excluding peer ministers)

-The above employees have a legal privilege – or the University has deemed them a confidential resource – to withhold identifiable information to the extent consistent with the law, only where they are acting in the scope of their license or certification for these functions and/or working in their professional capacity.
-Although individuals with a privilege acting in the scope of their license or certification are not required to report instances of sexual misconduct, they are encouraged to provide victims information about campus resources for counseling, medical treatment and support.
-They may assist victims with filing a complaint under this policy if the individual so chooses.
+The University has deemed the above employees a confidential resource – whom may withhold identifiable information to the extent consistent with the law, only where they are acting in the scope of their license or certification for these functions and/or working in their professional capacity.
+Although these individuals are not required to report instances of sexual misconduct, they are encouraged to provide complainants with information about campus resources for counseling, medical treatment and support.
+The above employees may assist Regis community members with filing a complaint under this policy if the individual so chooses.